biolab/orange3-fairness/README.md

 `Options -> Add-ons...` in the menu bar.
 From the list of add-ons, select Fairness and confirm.
 This will downlaod and install the add-on and its dependencies.

+#  Usage

+After the installation, the widget from this add-on is registered with Orange.
+To use it, run Orange.
+The new widget appears in the toolbox bar under the section Fairness.

 # For developers